-Focus Universal Inc. ("the Company", "we", "us" or "our") currently conducts business as an online marketing and advertising provider and sells handheld sensor systems and filters wholesaler to distribution platforms.
+Focus Universal Inc. ("the Company", "we", "us" or "our") currently conducts business as a handheld sensor systems and filters wholesaler to distribution platforms.
 We are working on developing a universal sensor node and gateway system that use the data processing capabilities of a smartphone to display readings of multiple probe modules.
 We are also researching the development of an anti-counterfeit authentication technology that we believe could address the problem of counterfeit production by attempting to authenticate consumer goods.